LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day4-Mango-Sandstorm-Part3-AttackTechniques-Insights.md

 - Both were observed to use the same VPN service.
 - Both were observed to use the same tools such as Rport and Ligolo.
 - vatacloud[.]com, the command and control, used by Strom-1084, is controlled by Mango Sandstorm.

+#### How do they conduct attacks on on-premise environments?
+The initial access and lateral movement techniques employed in this attack are similar to the previous Mango Sandstorm technique.
+The attackers compromised the on-premise environment by leveraging Group Policy Objects (GPOs) to ***disable security tools like antivirus.***
+They also used GPO to ***create a scheduled task for delivering ransomware.*** The ransomware payload was placed in the NETLOGON shares on domain controllers.
+Ultimately, the attackers encrypted files on targeted devices and left ransom notes.